Lumberjanes: Original graphic novels

+Webtoon

+In September 2025, it was announced that the series would be rereleased as a vertical scrolling webcomic on Webtoon.

 Reception

 Lumberjanes launched to positive reviews.
 Many reviewers commented on the importance of the comic as an all-ages, female-led and female-authored title.
 Alison Berry of Comicosity said that "Lumberjanes is the book that so many have asked for, both accessible and girl friendly without sacrificing entertainment value for the older set...
 Girls doing for girls is important in comics especially, because it is traditionally dominated by male characters and creators."

 Mey Rude of Autostraddle praised issue 17 of the comic where Jo, a "girl of color with two dads", talks about how she is a trans girl, and how it will affect other trans youth.
 She added that representation like Jo gives kids an opportunity to see themselves in a new light, calling her appearance and role in the comic "something radical", while wondering what this would mean for then-"upcoming Lumberjanes movie", later turned into a series.
 Caitlin Chappell of CBR argued that the comic easily appeals to kids who like Scooby-Doo, Gravity Falls, and Adventure Time.
 She further argued that the cast includes several LGBTQ characters like Jo, a de facto leader and trans girl, while saying that Molly and Mal are an "adorable couple."
 At the same time, she stated that those behind the creation of the series not only talk about the "wonder of camp", but prove that "accepting queer identities should be the norm for children and adults."
 Finally, Tina Howard of Teen Vogue pointed to "queer leads" in the comics as a whole.
 She specifically stated that the series writes "LGBT stories that are completely appropriate for young people", while calling it funny, smart, and noting that "features queer and trans young women".
 She also called it "vital for LGBT kids".